Last updated: June 15, 2026

 Emergency Assistance

-Emergency Assistance can help with certain household emergencies, such as eviction, foreclosure, utility shutoff, or another crisis.
-You do not have to already receive MFIP.
-Counties and Tribal Nations can set local rules, including how often a household can receive help.
+Emergency Assistance can help families with low incomes who have a household emergency, such as eviction, foreclosure, utility shutoff, or another crisis.
+Minnesota says counties and Tribal Nations can add local rules about who can get help and how often.

 The Child Tax Credit is one of Minnesota’s strongest money paths for families with children.
 Minnesota says eligible filers may qualify for a refundable credit of $1,750 per qualifying child, with no limit on the number of children claimed.
 The credit phases out as income rises.

 If you rent, check the Renter’s Credit.
-It is now claimed on the Minnesota Individual Income Tax return.
-Ask for your Certificate of Rent Paid.
+Minnesota now claims the renter’s credit on the state income tax return.
+Ask your landlord for your Certificate of Rent Paid and look for free tax help if your income is low.

 Child support and Paid Leave

-Minnesota child support services can help establish, modify, and enforce support orders.
-If contact with the other parent could put you or your child in danger, tell the child support office before starting or updating a case.
+Minnesota child support services can help establish, change, and enforce support orders.
+If contact with the other parent could put you or your child in danger, tell the office before starting or changing a case.

 Housing and rent help